Empathic concern

 Empathic concern refers to other-oriented emotions elicited by, and congruent with the perceived welfare of, someone in need.
-These other-oriented emotions include feelings of tenderness, sympathy, compassion, soft-heartedness, and the like.
+These other-oriented emotions include feelings of tenderness, sympathy, compassion and soft-heartedness.

 Empathic concern is often confused with empathy.
 To empathize is to respond to another's perceived emotional state by experiencing feeling of a similar sort.
 Empathic concern or sympathy includes not only empathizing, but also having a positive regard or a non-fleeting concern for the other person.

 Definition

 C. Daniel Batson, a pioneer of the term, defines it as "other-oriented emotion elicited by and congruent with the perceived welfare of someone in need".
 Batson explains this definition in the following way:

 Others use different terms for this construct or very similar constructs.
 Especially popular—perhaps more popular than "empathic concern"—are sympathy, compassion, or pity.
 Other terms include the tender emotion and sympathetic distress.

 People are strongly motivated to be connected to others.
 In humans and higher mammals, an impulse to care for offspring is almost certainly genetically hard-wired, although modifiable by circumstance.